1.0 Don't Stress!

 The prime example in Git is rebasing: the change happens to the local repository immediately if successful, even though you haven't tested the change yet.
 It's possible to argue for such a design in a tool like Git which doesn't automatically push the change up to its parent, because you can still test the change before pushing local changes to the parent repo, but in the meantime you've made a durable change to your local Git repository's blockchain.
 You must do something drastic like git reset --hard to revert that rebase if it causes a problem.
 If you push your rebased local repo up to the parent without testing first, you've now committed the error on a public branch, effectively a violation of the golden rule of rebasing.

 Lesser examples are the Git merge, cherry-pick, and revert commands, all of which apply work from one branch onto another, and all of which do their work immediately without giving you an opportunity to test the change first locally unless you give the --no-commit option.

 Fossil cannot sensibly work that way because of its default-enabled autosync feature.
 Instead of jumping straight to the commit step, Fossil applies the proposed merge to the local working directory only, requiring a separate check-in step before the change is committed to the repository blockchain.
-This gives you a chance to test the change, whether manually, or by running your software's automatic tests, or both.
+This gives you a chance to test the change first, either manually or by running your software's automatic tests.
+(Ideally, both!)

 Another difference is that because Fossil requires an explicit commit for a merge, it makes you give an explicit commit message for each merge, whereas Git writes that commit message itself by default unless you give the optional --edit flag to override it.